isc-projects/stork/doc/install.rst

    via an IPv6 link-local address with zone ID (e.g., ``fe80::%eth0``).
 This means that the ``STORK_AGENT_HOST`` variable must be set to a DNS name, an IPv4 address, or a non-link-local IPv6 address.

+Stork reads the configuration parameters from a few sources simultaneously.
+First are loaded environment variables from the current shell.
+Entries from the environment file may overwrite them if the `--use-env-file` flag is used.
+The highest priority has the command line flags.
+They take precedence over other sources.

 .. _colorization-settings: